-I cite Jeff Strand’s novel DWELLER as one of the novels that heavily influenced me as a writer.
+I cite Jeff Strand’s novel DWELLER as one of the novels that heavily influence me as a writer.
 In fact, only Robert McCammon’s BOY’S LIFE is more influential on my writing.

 DWELLER is one of the few novels that I’ve read where I connected with not one but two characters, Toby, and his friend, Owen, on a visceral level.
 Almost as much as I did with Cory in BOY’S LIFE.

 My lifelong fascination with Bigfoot certainly elevated my love of DWELLER.
 But I had never read a book like it … and haven’t since.
 It chronicled the lifetime relationship between a boy and a monster in a way that hit me hard emotionally.

 DWELLER is one of the few books that broke my heart.